nkoporec/ansible/README.md

 ## Manual steps / TODO
  1. Automate .gitignore and .gitconfig
  2. Automate mimeapps.list (for default apps)
- 3. Find a working spotify app (maybe spotify-tui ?)
- 4. Add a task to install gopls
+ 3. Add a task to install gopls

 ## Troubleshooting